eclectic-matt/web-deployment/board/auztralia/README.md

 A web-based tool which allows for quick setup for the board game AuZtralia.

-It's not that much setup, but I didn't like how long it took me to mentally process the placement rules.

-This tool currently has the Eastern board, and all setup tiles from the base game.

-You can click to view each setup tile individually, or automatically draw all the tiles.

-The table will show the resources for each hex, and you can click in the table to highlight a hex.

 This is now hosted on my Github pages at:

 [AuZtralia Setup Tool](http://eclectic-matt.github.io/web-deployment/board/auztralia/setup.html)

+## What is this?
+A tool for the board game AuZtralia, which drastically speeds up the game setup.
+It's not that much setup, but I didn't like how long it took me to mentally process the placement rules.

+## What is the setup?
+In the physical version, you lay the board out and draw a random setup tile for each hex showing a triangle symbol.
+This setup tile shows resources and old ones which are placed on neighbouring hexes.
+There are restrictions to placement, such as coastal hexes (yellow) never getting resources, and coastal/hill hexes (yellow/green) never getting old one tiles.

+## How does this tool work?
+Simply click "Draw ALL Tiles" and all required setup tiles will be drawn, their resources allocated to the relevant neighbouring hexes, and then presented in a visual "hex grid" view.
+Below the grid is a table showing the setup tile drawn in each step, along with the mapped hex ID/grid reference on the map.
+You can even click those locations in the table, and they will appear highlighted to double-check!

+## Is this fully featured?
+No. This tool currently has the Eastern board, and all setup tiles from the base game.

+There are a few minor fixes still needed, as follows:
+* better overall styling and responsive layout (desktop/phone)
+* check remaining old ones/resources (unlimited at present)
+* allow solo setup (no tile 14)
+* play on the Western or Tazmania boards

+These will be added in the near future.